 Definition of Hardening Sprint

 A Hardening Sprint is a specialized sprint dedicated to stabilizing the code base so that it is robust enough for release; it is often necessary because the Team failed to use an appropriate Standard of Care when it did its work.
-Using a Hardening Sprint is not recommended and the need for it should be addressed by improving engineering practice.
+Using a Hardening Sprint is not recommended, and the need for it should be eliminated by improving engineering practice.
 If the need for hardening exists, it should be accomplished a little at a time by using Cleanup Stories within Sprints, not by dedicating a complete Sprint to hardening.

 Teams that are faced with an excessive amount of cleanup work such that a whole sprint must be dedicated to stabilizing the code base often enact something called a hardening sprint.
 This is a indicator of immature software development practice.